BioMag/mtbi_meeg/README.md

 # For updating using conda,
 $ conda update <package-name>
 ```
-#### Missing folder errors
+#### Missing raw data dir errors
- If folders are missing, please create them.
-These scripts will not create folders automatically.
+ If raw data is missing, the repository cannot be used.

 # Running the pipelines